 - A weakened immune system caused by a treatment, medicine, or stressful life event

 - A medical condition such as cancer, HIV/AIDS, or Hodgkin disease

 - Exposure to the virus while your mother was pregnant with you

 How is shingles diagnosed?

 Your healthcare provider will ask about your symptoms.
-Tell him if you have had chickenpox.
-Tell him if you have recently been around anyone who has chickenpox or shingles.
-The appearance of your rash will usually be enough for your healthcare provider to know you have shingles.
-He may also send skin scrapings or fluid from your blisters for tests.
+Tell your provider if you have had chickenpox.
+Tell him or her if you have recently been around anyone who has chickenpox or shingles.
+He or she may also send a sample of fluid from your blisters for tests.

 How is shingles treated?

 Shingles cannot be cured.
 The following medicines can decrease your pain and help prevent complications:

 - Antiviral medicine fights the virus causing your shingles.
 Start this medicine within 3 days after you notice the first symptoms.
 This may help prevent nerve pain.
 A shingles outbreak can cause nerve pain called post-herpetic neuralgia (PHN).
 PHN can last a long time after you heal from shingles.

 - Topical anesthetics are used to numb the skin and decrease pain.
 They can be a cream, gel, spray, or patch.